 There are many ways to measure body fat percent.
 Many health clubs and doctor's offices can perform simple tests to get the number.
 There are also body fat scales that measure the percent.
 Before you start an exercise program, it's a good idea to know your number so that you can measure your progress along the way.

-Keep in mind that when you exercise to change your body's shape it is possible to see your weight increase or stay the same, even though your body is getting smaller.
-The reason for this is that muscle weighs more than fat.
+To change your body's shape, you'll want to decrease your body fat percent.
+Surprisingly, this could mean an increase in your weight.
+This is because muscle weighs more than fat.
 As you lose fat and gain muscle, the net result may be a small increase on the scale.

 How to Exercise to Lose FatAll forms of exercise burn calories.
 You can even burn calories without exercise.
 But what is the best way to burn fat?
 Aerobic exercise will do the trick.
 Aerobic activity, sometimes called cardio, is exercise that gets your heart pumping.
 During an aerobic workout you'll breathe heavier and begin to sweat.

 It is not necessary, however, to exercise to the point of breathlessness every day.
-For most people, the most efficient fat burning occurs at a moderate exercise intensity.
-There are different ways to measure exercise intensity, but if you use perceived exertion, moderate intensity would rank as a 7 on a scale of 1-10.
+In fact, you'll burn the highest percentage of calories from fat at a moderate intensity.
+There are different ways to measure exercise intensity, but if you use perceived exertion moderate intensity would rank as a 7 on a scale of 1-10.

 As your fitness level improves, however, you want to include harder workouts in your exercise schedule.
 Higher intensity workouts burn more calories, but a smaller ratio of fat.
 To maximize fat loss, combine high intensity, moderate intensity and low intensity workouts into a complete and balanced fitness program.

 Build Muscle With Strength Training